kapouer/window-page/README.md

 Chains are always run after DOM is ready.

-Between route and build chain, if page.document has not been imported, it is imported into it and the build chain is run when the import is finished and its scripts and import links are loaded.
+Between route and build chain, if state.document has not been imported, it is imported into it and the build chain is run when the import is finished and its scripts and import links are loaded.